There comes a point in a disposition when the judge asks the prosecutor whether or not the victims will be seeking restitution.

 I love that so many scriptures share this important phrase as the turning point between the understanding of man and the infinite reality of our Savior.
 He truly does lavish us with himself.
 On paper, we simply cannot afford the help we require to keep our son in a program that is working to rehabilitate him and keep the rest of us in counseling.
 But our God knows all our needs.

 We were given information on an invaluable aid called Crime Victim’s Compensation Program.
 Each state has one that is run through private donations and grants.
 It provides financial assistance to the victims of crime regardless of a court’s pronouncement of guilt.
 It only requires a valid police report and investigation citing the crime and probable victimization as a result of the alleged crime.
 There are some drawbacks.
-For instance, the state where Drake lives refuses to allow their CVCP benefits to go towards any court ordered rehabilitation regardless of whether that rehabilitation need can be shown as a direct link to the original crime.
+For instance, the state where Drake lives refuses to allow their CVCP benefits to go towards any court-ordered rehabilitation regardless of whether that rehabilitation need can be shown as a direct link to the original crime.
 This means that we cannot seek aid from the state where Asher’s inciting abuse occurred to help offset the cost of his subsequent criminal actions.
-Even when he completes his incarceration program the mandated sexual offense reintegration therapy he will be required to undergo through probation is off-limits from their CVCP benefits.
+Even when he completes his incarceration program the mandated sexual offense reintegration therapy he will be required to undergo during probation is off-limits from their CVCP benefits.
 So, we remind ourselves that tomorrow will be anxious for itself and we don’t worry about it.

 But today is being taken care of by God.
 The CVCP of our current state provides benefits for the mental health care of sexual assault victims and the secondary victims within the immediate family of any sexual assault victim.
 That means that, for now, that $1230 is being paid for through generous donations and grants from people who understand that being the victim of a crime doesn’t necessarily make you wealthy enough to be able to pay for the help you need to heal.